db47h/gogl/README.md

 TODOs and issues in no particular order.

-- [ ] (may be) Use a `context` wrapper structure and interface to check available functions in a more Go-ish way:
+- [ ] (may be) Use a `context` wrapper structure and interface to check for available functions in a more Go-ish way:

   ```go
   switch ctx = ctx.(type) {